DamianAntonowicz/XamarinForms.FloatingActionButton/README.md

-# Floating Action Button for Xamarin.Forms
+# Animated Floating Action Button for Xamarin.Forms

 This repository shows how to create Floating Action Button in Xamarin.Forms, which animates when page is appearing.